annajjames/NationalCollision/README.md

 - Optimize exisiting services.
 Example medical availablity near collision-prone areas.
 - Put up appropriate billboards like 'accident prone zone/slow down' in collision-prone areas.

-## Exploratory Data Analysis and Feature Engineering
+## Exploratory Data Analysis, Feature Engineering, Feature Selection
 - Converted the problem to binary classification by combining target classes injury and fatality to create a single class  0 - Injury/Fatality and 1 - No Injury.
 - Imputed missing values for categorical variables with their respective modes.
 - Analyzed and imputed missing values for 'Age' variable with the mode age in each user category.
 User categories are: driver, passenger, pedestrian, bicyclist, motorcyclist.